-There are generally no facilities at free campsites so it’s important you go with a full water tank, empty grey water tank, and plenty of power in the bank.
+There are generally minimal facilities at free campsites so it’s important you go with a full water tank, empty grey water tank, and plenty of power in the bank.
 Investing in solar panels might be a bit costly at first, but it will save you in the long run.
 If you’re not sure which solar panels are best for your rig, check out our Road Travelers’ Guide to Solar Power.

-Without feeling tied to parks in need of hook-ups, you can get out and enjoy the real Australia you set out to explore in the first place.
-GoSeeAustralia is an invaluable resource for anyone travelling AU, offering an enormous directory of both free and paid campsites located across the country.
+Also, without tied to parks for power hookups, you can get out and enjoy the Australia you set out to explore in the first place.
+GoSeeAustralia is an invaluable resource for anyone travelling in Australia, offering an enormous directory of both free and paid campsites located across the country.

 7. Seasonal work

 Whether you’re retired or not, having a bit of cash flowing in is never a bad idea.
-Plus it helps connect you with other people with a similar nomadic lifestyle, and helps sustain the long winter months where travel can be less appealing.
+Also, it helps connect you with other people enjoying a similar nomadic lifestyle.

 Whether it’s farm work or working at a holiday park, there are a variety of job opportunities for full-time nomads including plenty of part time work so you can still enjoy your free time.

-And don’t forget to get your Seniors Card for free if you’re over 60.
+Don’t forget to get your free Seniors Card if you’re over 60.
 The benefits vary from state to state but, generally speaking, a Seniors Card entitles you to discounts on everything from public transport to restaurants.

-First, plan a route that minimises backtracking and wayward itineraries.
-Then, if you’re pulling a big rig consider the less uphill route.
+First, plan a route that minimises backtracking.
+Then, if you’re pulling a big rig, consider the route with fewer hills.
 Try and avoid driving on particularly windy days and stay at a consistent speed (often around 90kph for motorhomes).

 10. Relax and live free

-Life as a nomad means you live the normal life you had at home, just on the road.
+To live life as a nomad is to take the normal life you had at home on the road.
 Take days off to relax and take time to do laundry, cleaning, and cook leisurely.
 Walk places, play card games, or simply read a book outdoors.
 Don’t feel as if you need to constantly be sightseeing and spending money to have an experience.